MerginMaps/docs/src/manage/project-details.md

 Each time someone synchronises the project from a mobile device or from QGIS through <QGISPluginName />, a new project version will be created.
 Thus, it is possible to see the details of the changes made in <MainPlatformNameLink /> project by different users or devices.

-On <AppDomainNameLink />, you can view what files have been added or removed.
+Using the <QGISPluginNameShort /> or the <AppDomainNameLink />, you can view what files have been added or removed.
 If you use GeoPackage for your survey, you can also see the list of the features which have been added, deleted or updated.

 :::tip